 Spain's Health Ministry confirmed on Tuesday, May 5, 2026, that it will host the MV Hondius cruise ship in its Canary Islands, which was sailing in the Atlantic Ocean when it was hit with a wave of hantavirus infections that took the lives of three passengers.

-The decision comes after the World Health Organization (WHO) and the European Union "requested that the Government of Spain receive the MV Hondius vessel in the Canary Islands in compliance with International Law and humanitarian principles."
+The evacuation decision came after the World Health Organization (WHO) and the European Union "requested that the Government of Spain receive the MV Hondius vessel in the Canary Islands in compliance with International Law and humanitarian principles."

 "At this time, the vessel is in Cape Verde, where it has put in after detecting an outbreak of hantavirus infection," the Health Ministry said in a statement on X.